About PTI

 How often is the temperature updated?

-The temperature is updated three times daily at 7 AM, 1 PM, and 7 PM ET.
+The temperature is updated twice daily at 7 AM and 7 PM ET.
 The data pipeline ingests articles, social posts, congressional votes, and other signals, then runs AI-powered sentiment analysis and clustering before producing the final score.

 Is PTI politically biased?

 PTI is designed to be strictly non-partisan.
 We measure tension level, not who is right or wrong.
-Our source database includes outlets across the full political spectrum with bias ratings based on established fact-checking organizations like AllSides and Media Bias/Fact Check.
-We monitor left-right source balance and log alerts if the ratio exceeds 70/30 in either direction.
+Our source database includes outlets across the full political spectrum with bias ratings from AllSides and Media Bias/Fact Check.
+PTI measures political tension specifically: positive developments like bipartisan agreements reduce the Friction sub-index, but the index is structurally oriented toward detecting conflict and elevated activity rather than calm periods.

 What does a high temperature mean?